 Like excavators, optimum positioning of the loader and haul units will minimize loading, maneuver, and dump times.
-Multisegment buckets, also called 4in-1 buckets and multipurpose buckets are capable of performing as a clamshell, dozer, or scraper, as well as a conventional loader.
+Multisegment buckets, also called 4in-l buckets and multipurpose buckets are capable of performing as a clamshell, dozer, or scraper, as well as a conventional loader.

-dozer, or scraper, as wen as a conventional buckets in Such buckets are often more effective than are conventional buckets in handling wet, sticky materials.
+Such buckets are often more effective than are conventional buckets in handling wet, sticky materials.
 Blasting or ripping hard materials before attempting to load them will often increase loader production in such materials.